joycesim/joycesim.github.io/SimLabExpectations/index.md

 Aim for a well-rounded education of Earth Science and classes that will help with your research.
 Joyce will be happy to discuss with you on what classes to take.

 Recommended classes:
-Earth System Modeling - 86150 - EAS 6130 - A
+Earth System Modeling - 86150 - EAS 6130 - A.
-Special Topics - 93277 - EAS 8802 - COM (2 credits) - Practical Math coding course
+Special Topics - 93277 - EAS 8802 - COM (2 credits) - Practical Math coding course.
-Earthquake Physics - 93439 - EAS 6316 - A
+Earthquake Physics - 93439 - EAS 6316 - A.
-Intro Research & Ethics - 91153 - EAS 6000 - A (1 credit)
+Intro Research & Ethics - 91153 - EAS 6000 - A (1 credit).

 Required seminar (both single credit seminars):
-Seminar - 91849 - EAS 8001 - GEO
+Seminar - 91849 - EAS 8001 - GEO.
-Geophysics Seminar - 85402 - EAS 8001 - AVN
+Geophysics Seminar - 85402 - EAS 8001 - AVN.

 ### d)    How frequently to attend seminars, reading groups, and other academic activities